-Correlates of grief among older adults caring for children and grandchildren as a consequence of HIV and AIDS in South Africa
+Correlates of grief among older adults caring for children and grandchildren as a consequence of HIV and AIDS in South Africa (HTML)

 Boon,Hermien; Ruiter,Robert A.C.; James,Shegs; van den Borne,Bart; Esu-Williams,Eka; Reddy,Priscilla

 Over the past few years, older people have becomethe main caregivers for their sick adult children and orphanedgrandchildren due to HIV/AIDS in South Africa.
 This articleaims to investigate the scope of care provided by older people,with a specific focus on the experience of grief due to multiplelosses and its correlates.

 Quantitative interviewswere conducted among 820 isiXhosa speaking caregivers of 60years and older in the Eastern Cape of South Africa.